lnp2pBot/bot/README.md

 ## Incentive to release funds
 A seller that didn't release funds to the buyer can't open or take another order from the bot and probably will be involved in a dispute from the buyer damaging his/her reputation

+# Financial Support
+**p2plnbot** is an open source project.
+We are not a company, we don't do ICOs or dark business, we are just people that wants bring solutions to the people using the best open source money in the world.
+Our work depends on the financial collaboration of the users.

+To financially support further development of **p2plnbot**, please consider support our project sending bitcoin to our own node at [ln.grunch.dev](https://ln.grunch.dev).

 # Instalation
 You will need to create an `.env` file on the root dir, you can use a sample env file called `.env.sample` on the root dir, an easy way of doing this is just to copy the sample file to `.env`.